martinpastore/binneAR/readme.md

 validateBin(card)
 ```

-string -> string (The method is prepare to receive 16 or more chars, but not less.)
+*string -> string (The method is prepare to receive 16 or more chars, but not less.)*

 ## Authors

 * **Martín Pastore** - *JS Developer* - [martinpastore](https://github.com/martinpastore)

+## Contributions

+Please, feel free to contribute and increase bins in the list.

 ## License